 - Spark Plug Wires: The wires are checked for signs of aging that include cracks, inflexibility, and excessive dryness.
 Faulty wires cause unsteady delivery of electricity to the spark plugs.

-- Fuel Filter: These items are assessed for unwelcome build-up that can clog the system, lower fuel efficiency and cause the engine to under-perform.
+- Fuel Filter: These items are assessed for unwelcome build-ups that can clog the system, lower fuel efficiency, and cause the engine to underperform.

 - Fuel Pump: This auto part is directly responsible for the engine getting optimal gas or diesel flow.
 Its function impacts fuel economy and engine temperature.
 A declining fuel pump can cause a car to sputter or stall unexpectedly.